Danskydan/Hilltop/README.md

 ![alt text](/assets/images/CoreConcepts1.png)

-This application might be represented in text as follows:
+This application could be represented in text as follows:

       B2 = ‘Fahrenheit
       B3 = 80